drashland/drash/morgan/README.md

 ### Reusing Morgan in resource classes (or other parts of your codebase)

-You can reuse Morgan in your codebase by accessing its `logger` from its prototypes.
+You can reuse Morgan in your codebase by accessing its `logger`.
 For example, if you want to use Morgan in one of your resources, then do the following:

 1. Create your `app.ts` file.